 - Connect to the customer in your communication.
 Join in conversations with customers who are already shaping brand perception and sharing their ideas and opinions on the Web.
 Conversations may be on existing social media, or on your own brand forum established specifically for this purpose.

 - Collaborate with customers on shared goals.
 One of the most powerful ways to engage customer networks is to invite them to collaborate with your startup on shared goals and projects.
-This requires the right balance of motivators (love, glory, and money), and the right balance of bottoms-up versus top-down control.
+This requires the right balance of motivators (love, glory, and money), and the right balance of bottom-up versus top-down control.

 Many businesses that seem to understand the new paradigm still fall for some common mistakes, like the following, that can blunt the effectiveness of their efforts: